hoppinjohnz/react-generalized-tic-tac-toe/README.md

 ## Change Dimensions

-Enter your favorite dimension at the bottom of the page to play a generalized tic-tac-toe game.
+Enter your favorite dimension and win length to play a generalized tic-tac-toe game.

 The following is a demo of a five-in-a-roll game on a 11 x 11 board: